The causes of tics go way beyond genetics.

 How Should You Start to Identify Triggers?

-Keep a log.
+Keep a log and use our Tic Triggers Checklist that is shown above as a free download.
 Try to make notes on the occurrence or state of tics at regular times during the day such as: on awakening, after breakfast, at lunch (when possible), after school or sports, etc. and before bed.
 Use a recording method that is comfortable for you.
-(For more suggestions and a chart to use, see Tourette Syndrome, New and Alternative Therapies).
-Also, note what might have been responsible for an increase or decrease in tics, such as foods eaten, a special activity, a particular location, renovations, lawn treatment, etc. If you’re a relative of a child with TS, ask what he or she thinks may have caused a reaction and try to spark an awareness of triggers.
+Also, note what might have been responsible for an increase or decrease in tics, such as foods eaten, a special activity, a particular location, renovations, lawn treatment, etc. If you’re a relative of a child with Tourette syndrome, ask what he or she thinks may have caused a reaction and try to spark an awareness of triggers.

 And … be patient!
 Let’s say you have a son, and his tics seem worse after a baseball game.
 Was it the stress of the game?
 The Gatorade the Team Mom passed out?
 Fatigue from playing?
 Summer heat?
 Pesticides sprayed on the field before the game?
 It truly takes detective work, and it’s not always easy.
 Don’t expect to find your answers all at once — and, as previously mentioned, there can be no guarantee that you will find what you are looking for.